cahnory/copr-field/README.md

 copper.parse(18);
 ```

-Function accepting a value to teste against the copper rules.
+Function accepting a value to test against the copper rules.

 It returns a [report](#report).